ambiguousname/jackbox-custom-content/Readme.md

 - Move "jppc.py" to the "games" directory of your Jackbox Party Pack 7 install folder.
 (For steam on Windows: C:\Program Files (x86)\Steam\steamapps\common\The Jackbox Party Pack 7\games)
 - Run jppc.py in the terminal of your choice.

+## To add the sample custom content:
+- Add Jackbox Party Pack Custom.exe or jppc.py to the "games" directory of the Jackbox Party Pack 7 folder.
+- Run jppc.py or Jackbox Party Pack Custom.exe
+- Select the "Import/Reimport Content" option.
+- Select the "sample_custom_content.json" file.
+- Click "Import".

 # Potential Questions/Problems

 ## Doesn't Quiplash 3 already have a way for you to make your own questions?